Fukaya categories of blowups: Fukaya categories and quantum cohomology

 \begin{definition} Define a flat $A_\infty$ category

-whose set of objects is the disjoint union of all objects in the eigen-subcategories, and the space of morphisms between objects in different eigen-subcategories is the zero vector space. \end{definition}
+whose set of objects is the disjoint union of all objects in the eigen-subcategories, and the space of morphisms between objects in different eigen-subcategories is the zero vector space.
+More generally, given a subset ${\mf L} \subset MC(\LL)$, denote by